Are Quartz Worktops Safe?

 It’s essential to differentiate between production hazards and your finished work surface.
 The internet is full of misinformation, but the facts are clear:

-Thousands of homes in the UK have safely enjoyed quartz surfaces for many years without incident.
-We highly encourage you to explore credible websites on the internet.
-For example, Silestone have performed various studies which highlight the safety of their slabs.
+- Thousands of homes in the UK have safely enjoyed quartz surfaces for many years – decades, in some cases – without incident.